 You’ll notice that the top spot doesn’t have the highest aggregate score (a 4.6, compared to the second spot’s 4.7), but it does have the highest number of reviews.

-So we know a few things.
+So we know a few things about Google Map SEO.
 One, collecting reviews (and a lot of them) is important.
-And two, it’s not the only factor Google looks out – and the highest rating doesn’t guarantee the top spot.
+And two, it’s not the only factor Google looks at – and the highest rating doesn’t guarantee the top spot.

 1. Google Maps Marketing: Setting up and Optimizing Your Google My Business Listing